igomez19-lgt/code_rocha2/README.md

 ## 🧪 Assumptions

-- Isotropic material behavior
+- Linear elastic and isotropic material behavior
 - Shear modulus computed as:

 G = E / (2 · (1 + ν))

 - ANSYS executed in batch mode
-- Fixed and consistent output format
+- Fixed and consistent output file format

 ---

 ## ⚠️ Limitations

-- No error handling for ANSYS execution
+- No error handling for ANSYS execution failures
 - Sequential execution (no parallelization)
-- Manual configuration of file paths
+- Manual configuration of file paths required
+- Dependence on external ANSYS installation

 ---

 ## 🔧 Suggested Improvements

 - Parallel execution of simulations
-- Use of robust optimization methods (lsqnonlin)
+- Use of robust optimization methods (e.g., `lsqnonlin`)
-- Implementation of logging system
+- Implementation of logging and error handling
-- Mesh sensitivity analysis
+- Automated mesh sensitivity analysis

 ---

 ## 📚 Applications

-- Rock mechanics
+- Rock mechanics and geomaterials characterization
 - Finite element model updating
-- Structural dynamics
+- Structural dynamics analysis
+- Non-destructive evaluation

 ---

 ## 👤 Author

-Developed for academic research in numerical modeling of geomaterials.
+Developed for academic research in numerical modeling and calibration of geomaterials.

+---

+## 📄 License

+This project is licensed under the MIT License.